top of page

 Hi, I'm Russell Downham.

 I'm an Australian Clinical Psychologist with a PhD in Philosophy.
-Through this site I offer therapy to individual adults anywhere in Australia through scheduled 50-minute video sessions.
+Through this site I offer therapy to individual adults and couples anywhere in Australia through scheduled 50-minute video sessions.

 As a Board-Approved Supervisor, I also provide off-site supervision to Provisional Psychologists and Clinical Registrars.